mlpack/mlpack/doc/user/methods/lars.md

 ## `LARS`

-The `LARS` class implements the least-angle regression (LARS) algorithm for L1-penalized and L2-penalized regression.  `LARS` can also solve the LASSO (least absolute shrinkage and selection operator) problem.
+The `LARS` class implements the least-angle regression (LARS) algorithm for L1-penalized and L2-penalized linear regression.  `LARS` can also solve the LASSO (least absolute shrinkage and selection operator) problem.
 The LARS algorithm is a *path* algorithm, and thus will recover solutions for *all* L1 penalty parameters greater than or equal to the given L1 penalty parameter.

 #### Simple usage example: